 Ten Epic New Zealand Beaches You Need to Visit at Least Once in Your Life

-Across our 15,000 kilometres of pristine coastline there are far too many sheltered seafronts, rugged cliff-lined shores and black sand beaches to shake a towel at.
-Deciding where to spend the warmer months with sand in every crevice and salt water lapping around your ankles can be an adventure in itself.
-Here are ten epic New Zealand beaches that you should visit at least once in your lifetime — especially now that the throngs of international tourists are stuck at home.
+It might seem counterproductive to leave Australia in search of a beach holiday, but across New Zealand's 15,000 kilometres of pristine coastline, there are more sheltered seafronts, rugged cliff-lined shores and black sand beaches than you can shake a towel at.
+Deciding where to spend the warmer months with sand in every crevice and saltwater lapping around your ankles can be an adventure in itself.

 TAWHARANUI REGIONAL PARK, AUCKLAND